U.S., China rekindle trade talks ahead of Trump-Xi G20 meeting

 White House economic adviser Larry Kudlow declined to give details on how the two countries would prepare for the Xi-Trump meeting and said the United States would continue to press for China to change its practices on intellectual property theft and requirements that U.S. companies share their technology to do business in China.

-"The fact that they are meeting is a good thing," he told reporters about the Japan summit.
 "Our position will continue to be (that) we want structural changes.
 We want structural changes on all the items ... theft of IP, forced transfers of technology, cyber hacking.
 Of course trade barriers.
-We've got to have something that's enforceable."
+We've got to have something that's enforceable," he told reporters at the White House.

+The two sides were close to a deal in May that addressed many of those concerns.
+But China sought to soften the legal requirements in the text of the deal, and the United States balked.

 According to Chinese state media, Xi told Trump that the China-U.S. relations had encountered difficulties.
 “If China and the United States cooperate, both benefit.
 If they fight, both get hurt,” state media paraphrased Xi as saying.

-China wants the United States to lift its tariffs, but U.S. Trade Representative Robert Lighthizer, who has spearheaded negotiation, said on Tuesday that talks alone were not enough.
+Beijing wants the United States to lift its tariffs, but U.S. Trade Representative Robert Lighthizer, who has spearheaded negotiations, said on Tuesday that talks alone were not enough.

 “I don’t know if it will get them to stop cheating, tariffs alone.
 I think you don’t have any other option," Lighthizer told a congressional hearing.
 "I know one thing that won’t work and that is talking to them.
 Because we’ve done that for 20 years," he said.

-(Additional reporting by Susan Heavey, David Alexander, Alexandra Alper, and Ben Blanchard; Editing by Susan Thomas)
+(Additional reporting by Susan Heavey, David Alexander, Makini Brice, Alexandra Alper, and Ben Blanchard; editing by Susan Thomas, Tom Brown and Cynthia Osterman)

 By Jeff Mason